USS Grayson: 1944

 Grayson returned to the Pacific, putting in at Majuro Atoll, Marshall Islands, 10 February 1944.
 Patrol duty in the Solomons, Carolines, and Marshalls occupied her the following six months.
 On 30 March she supported the initial landings on Pityilu Island, Admiralties, from 22 to 24 April she was a fighter-director ship for the landings at Tanahmerah Bay, Dutch New Guinea.
 On 27 May, she shelled Biak Island and Noemfoor Island on 2 July, prior to the invasion landings.

 On 1 September 1944 Grayson joined TG 38, for airstrikes on the Palau Islands, scene of the next major invasion.
 She returned to Seeadler Harbor on 30 September.
 She sailed 2 October supporting airstrikes strike against Okinawa and the Philippines and on 15 October she rescued 194 men from the damaged cruiser Houston.

-Prom Ulithi, Grayson sailed to Saipan, where on 3 November she took up radar picket and lifeguard duty.
+From Ulithi, Grayson sailed to Saipan, where on 3 November she took up radar picket and lifeguard duty.
 Finally Grayson was ordered home, reaching Seattle on 9 June 1945.